tanujasridurgakodavalla18/Speech-Emotion-Recognition-Agent/README.md

 3. Get predicted emotion instantly

 ## 📦 Model
-The trained model is stored as `emotion_model.pkl`
+The trained model is hosted and used within Hugging Face Spaces for live inference.

 ## 👩‍💻 Author
 Tanuja